-DHS has participated in the Human Services Block Grant since the year it was initiated because it has allowed Allegheny County to address the needs of vulnerable children, adults and families in integrated ways-serving more people with a full range of support and preventive services.
-These services improve health and address current issues, which prevents people's needs from becoming more complicated and requiring more restrictive settings.
-During FY 19-20, Allegheny County will continue to use the flexibility of the Block Grant to focus on prevention and service integration so that, whether someone seeks one service only or needs additional services such as housing, food, treatment, or transportation, they can quickly receive the full range of needed support and assistance.
+DHS has participated in the County Human Services Block Grant since the year it was initiated because it has allowed Allegheny County to address the needs of vulnerable children, adults and families in integrated ways-serving more people with a full range of support and preventive services that address current issues and prevent them from becoming more complicated and that increase health and well-being within least-restrictive settings.
+During FY 18-19, Allegheny County will continue to use the flexibility of the Block Grant to integrate services so that, whether someone seeks one service only or needs additional services such as housing, food, treatment, or transportation, they can quickly receive the full range of needed support and assistance.
 The goal of service integration is to improve the lives of individuals and families and help them remain safely in their homes and with family members.

-Key aims in FY 19-20
+Key aims in FY 18-19

-In response to the community needs identified during FY 18-19, DHS will focus on the following major initiatives in FY 19-20:
+In response to the community needs identified during FY 17-18, DHS will focus on the following major initiatives in FY 18-19: